Edward Sexby: Plots Against Cromwell

+Killing No Murder

 A few months after the arrest of Sindercombe, an apology for tyrannicide, entitled Killing No Murder—which was dedicated to Cromwell—arrived in England from Holland.
 It was published by Sexby, probably with the assistance of Silius Titus, under the name of a former Army agitator called William Allen.

-In June he followed the pamphlet to England, to concert measures for carrying out its principles, and on 24 July, just as he was embarking for Flanders again, he was arrested "in a mean habit disguised as a countryman".
-He died in the Tower on 13 January 1658, "having been a while distracted in his mind and long sick".
-His body was buried in the cemetery near the Tower chapel two days later.
+The first section read:"To his Highness, Oliver Cromwell.

+To your Highness justly belongs the Honour of dying for the people, and it cannot choose but be unspeakable consolation to you in the last moments of your life to consider with how much benefit to the world you are like to leave it."In the work, Sexby argued that Cromwell was a tyrant on par with Caligula and Nero and that his rule was an inherent violation of the law.
+He posited that as tyranny was a subversion of the law, 'tyrannicide' could be regarded as lawful.

 Killing No Murder was answered by Michael Hawke of the Middle Temple in Killing is Murder, and no Murder: or An exercitation concerning a scurrilous pamphlet, of one William Allen, a Jesuitical impostor, intituled Killing No Murder, London, Printed for the author, 1657.
 Sexby's authorship of the former is proved by internal evidence, and by his own confession made in the Tower.
 Captain Silius Titus, who was intimate with Sexby and may perhaps have assisted him in writing it, repudiated him after the Restoration.
 (Note: Killing no Murder was reprinted in the Harleian Miscellany, ed.
 Park, iv.
 289, and by Professor Henry Morley in his Famous Pamphlets.)

+Arrest and Death

+In June 1657, Sexby followed the pamphlet to England, to concert measures for carrying out the principles of Killing No Murder, and on 24 July, just as he was embarking for Flanders again, he was arrested "in a mean habit disguised as a countryman".
+He died in the Tower on 13 January 1658, "having been a while distracted in his mind and long sick".
+His body was buried in the cemetery near the Tower chapel two days later.